dmlaurel/BLIMPSLAM/README.md

 Files created by author gaoxiang12@github.com

-CMakeLists.txt is added with 4 lines in the bottom to support running a video
+`CMakeLists.txt` is added with 4 lines in the bottom to support running a video

 If you want to run a video_ORBSLAM, replace the `CMakeLists.txt` in ORBSLAM with this one or add the 4 lines in it.
-Move `myvideo.cpp` and 'Drone_Cam.yaml' to
+Move `myvideo.cpp` and `Drone_Cam.yaml` to
 ```
 ORB_SLAM2/Example/Monocular
 ```